IMTtugraz/PyQMRI/README.rst

 - gamma: TGV weighting
 - delta: L2-step-penalty weighting (inversely weighted)
 - omega: optional H1 regularization (should be set to 0 if no H1 is used)
-- display_iterations: Flag for displaying grafical output
+- display_iterations: Flag for displaying graphical output
 - gamma_min: Minimum TGV weighting
 - delta_max: Maximum L2-step-penalty weighting
 - omega_min: Minimum H1 weighting (should be set to 0 if no H1 is used)